Miscellaneous

 photo source: distillerytail.com

-Cognac barrel makers pass on their craft and working techniques from generation to generation.
-Their barrels are always made following the same methods and using wood chosen according to the same criteria, improvisations are not accepted.
-They know how to choose the best wood and for this they are very well paid by famous cognac producers.
+Barrel makers in the Cognac region have handed down their craft and techniques from generation to generation.
+Their barrels are always made following the same methods and using wood chosen according to the same criteria, improvisation is not accepted.
+They know how to choose the best wood and for this they are very well paid by renowned cognac producers.

 The oak chosen to make the barrels must be at least 100 years old.
-After it is felled it is split into planks and left to dry naturally for 1 to 3 years.
+Once cut, it is split into planks and left to dry naturally for 1 to 3 years.
 During this time the tannins that give the bitter taste are lost.
-It is then cut into standard-sized planks (doage) with which barrels are made.
+It is then cut into standardized-sized planks (doage) with which the barrels are formed.

 oak barrel